Skip to Content Pinterest tag

 What is Caregiver Stress Syndrome?

 Caregiver Stress Syndrome is a condition in which a caregiver experiences physical, emotional and mental exhaustion.
-Typically, this occurs when a caregiver neglects their own physical and emotional health because they are focused on caring for an ill, injured, disabled, or aging loved one.
-They also often try to take on more responsibility than they should, and they feel guilty about taking time for themselves.
+Typically, this occurs when a caregiver neglects their own physical and emotional health because they are focused on caring for an ill, injured, disabled or aging loved one.
+They also often try to take on more responsibility than they should and can feel guilty about taking time for themselves.

 Signs of caregiver stress syndrome: